 Exactly How To Use Intermittent Fasting To Lose Weight & Heal Your Gut

-IF, which involves intermittently eating and then not eating for certain periods of time, can improve many chronic diseases, including type 2 diabetes, cardiovascular disease, and obesity.
+IF, which involves intermittently eating and then not eating for certain periods of time, has been shown to protect against certain disorders such as diabetes and cardiovascular disease1.

 While it might seem obvious why you would lose weight fasting—you’re taking in fewer overall calories, presumably—researchers propose other mechanisms are also at work, including improved blood sugar control and insulin sensitivity.

 But an often-overlooked benefit of IF and weight loss is gut health.
 Researchers find beyond its benefits on your body and brain, IF could favorably influence the balance of beneficial gut flora that protect against metabolic syndrome2, a traffic jam of issues that include high blood sugar and abdominal obesity.

 As a medical doctor who specializes in gut health, I've seen that studies3 show what I’ve found repeatedly in my own practice: Losing weight reduces inflammation and can improve your gut ecology.

 You win on every level: You look and feel better.
 Gut health improves.
 And lower inflammation scores reduce your risk for nearly every disease.